Scientist-Ansh/3d/README.md

 - YOu can also combine the meshes now that you know you would want to animate together or will not use this will reduce the draw calls.

 - Advanced technique like back face culling can be applied as well if the inside of model is not visible.

+#### presee arrow key up to move the plane up and arrow key down to move the plane down.